 Abstract:

 Monitoring of clinical trials is an integral part of functions by the institutional ethics committee, to ensure ethical conduct of research.
 According to the 2017 ICMR Guidelines for Research, there is a strong need for active monitoring of clinical trials.
 A previous study done by the authors had found many lapses after site monitoring, for researches initiated between 2008 and 2010.
 In this research 12 clinical studies, both sponsored and investigator initiated, were monitored by the members of the IEC, in the past seven years (2011-2017).
 The most common violation was seen related to informed consent issues, at 8 out of 12 sites.
-The other violation themes were lack of investigator’s understanding (6/12), deviation from investigational plan (5/12), non-reporting of study progress to IEC (4/12), patient recruitment prior to IEC approval (2/12).
+The other violation themes were lack of investigator’s understanding of protocol (6/12), deviation from investigational plan (5/12), non-reporting of study progress to IEC (4/12), patient recruitment prior to IEC approval (2/12).
 The IEC took various corrective actions like ordering for re-consent, GCP re-training, asking explanations for deviations, asking interim reports, facility upgradation and paying of pending compensation.
-IEC stopped reviewing protocols from that site and study recruitment was kept on hold for the same PI for multiple lapses.
-Our study perhaps ascertains that active site monitoring is a must to ensure ethical conduct of studies.
+IEC stopped reviewing protocols from that PI site and study recruitment was kept on hold for the same PI for multiple lapses.
+Our study perhaps ascertains that active site monitoring by Ethics Committee is a must to ensure ethical conduct of studies.

 Keywords: IEC, Study Monitoring, Ethics Committee, India